Let’s find out more about the HND

 How Does this HND Qualification differ from a Degree?

-The main difference lies with is the course duration, i.e. a degree takes three years to complete, whereas an HND course can be completed within two years.
-HND courses emphasise mainly on obtaining work experience through the practical study, and also by applying the learning experience in the general study environment rather than theoretical classroom-based input.
+The main difference lies with is the course duration, i.e. a degree takes three years to complete, whereas an HND HND a degree or a diploma course can be completed within two years.
+HND courses emphasize mainly obtaining work experience through practical study, and also by applying the learning experience in the general study environment rather than theoretical classroom-based input.

-When it comes to practical skills, HNDs are usually more specialised and less generic than any other courses.
+When it comes to practical skills, HNDs are usually more specialized and less generic than any other course.
 Generally, the degrees can provide you with the subject knowledge that can be applied across a vast array of sectors.
-HND graduates on the other hand, are trained on specific skills that can give you the capability to go and work within your chosen area.
+HND graduates, on the other hand, are trained on specific skills that can give you the capability to go and work within your chosen area.

 What are the Benefits of an HND course?

-A real-time experience is the greatest benefit of an HND course and some credits are based on a student’s ability to apply their knowledge to a real life cases.
-This skill is really useful when it comes to applying for jobs, as a practical approach is highly valued by the potential employers.
+A real-time experience is the greatest benefit of an HND course and some credits are based on a student’s ability to apply their knowledge to real-life cases.
+This skill is really useful when it comes to applying for jobs, as a practical approach is highly valued by potential employers.

-Another benefit of an HND is the course duration, which means that once the course is successfully completed, your qualifications are officially certified and you can start applying for jobs much sooner than those who are still studying for their degree.
+Another benefit of an HND HND a degree or a diploma is the course duration, which means that once the course is successfully completed, your qualifications are officially certified and you can start applying for jobs much sooner than those who are still studying for their degree.